Somaliland To Trump: Take Us Off Your Travel Ban

 Then again, it is understandable that Somaliland and Somalia are linked.

 In a region sharply divided by clan rivalries, it was never a great union.
-In 1991 Somaliland declared itself an independent nation — although it's never been formally recognized by the U.N. (or the U.S.), in part because Somalia refuses to accept the breakup.
+In 1991, Somaliland declared itself an independent nation — although it has never been formally recognized by the U.N. (or the U.S.), in part because Somalia refuses to accept the breakup.

 After the split, Somalia, with Mogadishu as its capital, disintegrated into chaos and became the global poster child for a failed state.
 From 1991 to 2012 there was no functioning central government.
-Mogadishu become one of the most dangerous cities on earth.
+Mogadishu became one of the most dangerous cities on Earth.

 The world isn't entirely convinced that the breakaway province of Somaliland to the north is a bastion of peace and stability.
 The British government strongly urges Brits not to go there.
 The Foreign Office warning says there is a "high threat to Western, including British, interests from terrorism in Somalia, including Somaliland."